 Current Status of Vaccinations

-The Santa Barbara County Public Health Department (SBCPHD) has announced that all individuals ages 16 and older are now eligible to receive COVID-19 vaccines.
+The Santa Barbara County Public Health Department (SBCPHD) has announced that all individuals ages 6 months and older are now eligible to receive COVID-19 vaccines.

 Anyone needing assistance in making an appointment can call 2-1-1 and select option 4 (9 a.m. to 5 p.m. daily).

-In Santa Barbara County, vaccine eligibility includes all individuals ages 16 and above.
+In Santa Barbara County, vaccine eligibility includes all individuals ages 6 months and above.

 Vaccination appointments may be scheduled through the California Department of Public Health Portal MyTurn, or through multiple sites listed in the COVID-19 Vaccine Information section of the Santa Barbara County Public Health Department website.
-Information about vaccine availability at nearby locations can found at Vaccines.gov.
+Information about vaccine availability at nearby locations can be found at Vaccines.gov.
 Residents of Ventura County can make vaccination appointments here, and those in San Luis Obispo County can do so here.

 The COVID-19 Vaccine Information section of the Santa Barbara County Public Health Department’s website provides detailed information about vaccine availability throughout Santa Barbara County, including County Public Health Department vaccination clinics, and pharmacies, health care providers and other community-based vaccination sites.
 Instructions and links for scheduling appointments also are listed.

 Both vaccines use mRNA technology to stimulate an immune response to create antibodies for future protection against the SARS-CoV-2 virus.
 However, they have differences in their composition and storage.
-A more detailed explanation that can be found on The Current in a Q&A with Scott Grafton, M.D., the campus’s COVID-19 coordinator and Distinguished Professor in the Department of Psychological & Brain Sciences, and Charles Samuels, Distinguished Professor Emeritus in the Department of Molecular, Cellular and Developmental Biology.
+A more detailed explanation can be found on The Current in a Q&A with Scott Grafton, M.D., the campus’s COVID-19 coordinator and Distinguished Professor in the Department of Psychological & Brain Sciences, and Charles Samuels, Distinguished Professor Emeritus in the Department of Molecular, Cellular and Developmental Biology.